reubenjds/Terraform-Associate-Notes/README.md

   - After upgrading Terraform or its modules.
   - Any time code changes are made.

-### Terraform taint
+### Terraform apply -replace

-- **Purpose**: Taints a resource, forcing it to be destroyed and recreated.
-This modifies the state file, leading to a recreation workflow during the next `apply`.
+> previously known as `taint` and `untaint` commands before Terraform v0.12

+- **Purpose**: Replaces a resource by first destroying it and then creating a new one.
+This is useful when a resource needs to be recreated due to issues or changes.
-- **CLI Command**: `terraform taint RESOURCE_ADDRESS`
+- **CLI Command**: `terraform apply -replace="RESOURCE_ADDRESS"`
 - **Scenarios**:
+  - To force the recreation of a misbehaving or corrupted resource.
-  - To ensure provisioners run again.
+  - To ensure provisioners or other lifecycle operations run again.
-  - To replace misbehaving resources.
-  - To mimic side effects of recreation not modeled by resource attributes.
+  - To simulate the side effects of recreation not triggered by attribute changes.

 ### Terraform import